 With this, the final issue of our first year of publication, I wish to express my gratitude to you, our readers, for your business and support.
 You have provided not only crucial revenue for the production of the journal, but also spiritual support via your many letters, emails, and phone calls.
 While we at TOS have worked hard to launch this publication, you have funded the mission and fueled the flight.
 Thank you.

-Critiques Rodney Stark's best-selling book The Victory of Reason: How Christianity Led to Freedom, Capitalism, and Western Success.
+Here is a brief preview of the articles at hand.
+The lead essay, "The Tragedy of Theology: How Religion Caused and Extended the Dark Ages," by Andrew Bernstein, is a critique of Rodney Stark's best-selling book The Victory of Reason: How Christianity Led to Freedom, Capitalism, and Western Success.
 Bernstein's analysis proves Stark's thesis to be historically false and philosophically impossible.
 The fundamental factor that led to freedom, capitalism, and Western success, Bernstein shows, was not the Christian, scripture-based approach of applying "reason" to the goal of understanding "super-nature," but rather the Aristotelian, observation-based method of applying reason to the goal of understanding actual nature.

 In "'No Substitute for Victory': The Defeat of Islamic Totalitarianism," John David Lewis consults historical precedent to evaluate America's response to the attacks of 9/11.. . .
 Continue »